Duccioo/Gaussian-Mixture-Neural-Network/project_continuation_iter.md

     - Multimodal:
       - Combining Logistic or Fischer Tippett PDFs (start with 3)

-  - More Dimensions:

-    - maybe just add a command option

   - More training data (already implemented):
     - add a command option to set up the number of training samples